Here’s why Thursday’s earthquakes didn’t trigger a damaging Pacific tsunami

 If that slip happened closer to the sea floor, the impacts could have been much more severe.

-“Going back, there was one in [a] similar location in 1947,” said Hicks.
+“Going back, there was one in [a] similar location in 1947,” Hicks said.
 “There were two magnitude 7 earthquakes, so a similar size, but quite a damaging tsunami in the area.”

 He said wave heights topped 30 feet — an order of magnitude greater than what transpired Thursday (Friday local time).